 How VoIP Phone Systems Work

-VoIP works by converting a voice signal into digital data that is transmitted over an internet connection instead of the copper wire network that has been used for more than a century.
+In basic terms, VoIP technology works by converting a voice signal into digital data that is transmitted over an internet connection instead of the copper wire network that has been used for more than a century.
 The signal can either be sent to another internet-based service, or it can be converted to the public switched telephone network (PSTN) that landlines and cellphones use in a process known as SIP trunking.
 If you’ve ever used the audio versions of apps like Google Voice, Facebook Messenger, WhatsApp, and Skype, then you’ve already implemented VoIP technology.

 VoIP calls can be made to any phone number, including smartphones, landlines, or other internet-based systems.
 In addition, while most VoIP business phone systems do not charge for domestic calls, many do charge a per-minute rate for international calls.
 In this way, VoIP systems work in a similar fashion to traditional copper-based landline networks.
 The primary difference between VoIP and a traditional system is how the call is transmitted.

 The way a VoIP system converts and transmits data is defined by a piece of computer code known as a codec.
 There are two different kinds of VoIP codecs used by today’s popular services.
 The G.711 requires a great deal of bandwidth, but offers clear audio quality during calls.
 On the other hand, the G.729 sacrifices audio quality in order to take up less bandwidth.
 For more information, check out our detailed comparison of the codecs.

 However, because calls are transmitted as data over the internet, making a call with a VoIP system requires electricity and a reliable, high-speed internet connection.
 In addition, you will also need a device to communicate with, be it a computer, smartphone, or VoIP-equipped desk phone.

 Alternative hardware you can use in a VoIP system includes:

 - Traditional phone connected to a special adapter